pierre-rouleau/pel/README.rst

   use of auto-loading and deferred loading is used everywhere.
 - The selection of package and features is done via PEL customization variables.
-- Allows dynamic control of several packages and their commands.
+- Dynamic control of several packages and their commands.
-  For example, PEL support both auto-complete and company, providing commands to activate one mode in a buffer and another mode inside another or all other buffers directly from command execution and key strokes.
+  For example, PEL support both auto-complete and company auto-completion pakages, providing commands to activate one mode in a buffer and another mode inside another and while preventing dual use in a buffer.
 - Key bindings using function key prefixes (F2, F6, F11 and F12)
-  provide access to many features and help learn what's available.
+  to provide easy access to many features and help learn what's available.

   - Most standard Emacs keys are left untouched.
   - The which-key package is used and activated by default, allowing